-Header Clause Where Used Description Request Headers lf-Match 7.2.4.2.1 Request If-Match shall be supported on PUT and PATCH requests for resources for which the RDE Device returns ETags, to ensure clients are updating the resource from a known state. lf-None-Match 7.2.4.2.2 Request If this HTTP header is present, the RDE Device will only return the requested resource if the current ETag of that resource does not match the ETag sent in this header.
+Header Clause Where Used Description Re quest Headers lf-Match 7.2.3.10.
+1 Request If-Match shall be supported on PUT and PATCH requests for resources for which the RDE Device returns ETags, to ensure clients are updating the resource from a known state.
+If-None-Match 7.2.3.10.
+2 Request If this HTTP header is present, the RDE Device will only return the requested resource if the current ETag of that resource does not match the ETag sent in this header.
 If the ETag specified in this header matches the resource's current ETag, the status code returned from the GET will be 304.
-Custom HTTP/ HTTPS Headers 7.2.4.2.3 Request and Response Non-standard headers used for custom purposes.
-Res sponse Headers ETag 7.2.4.2.4 Response An identifier for a specific version of a resource, often a message digest.
-Link 7.2.4.2.5 Response Link headers shall be returned as described in the clause on Link Headers in DSP0266.
-Location 7.2.4.2.6 Response Indicates a URI that can be used to request a representation of the resource.
+Custom HTTP/ HTTPS Headers 7.2.3.10.
+3 Request and Response Non-standard headers used for custom purposes.
+Response Headers

+Header Clause Where Used Description ETag 7.2.3.10.
+4 Response An identifier for a specific version of a resource, often a message digest.
+Link 7.2.3.10.
+5 Response Link headers shall be returned as described in the clause on Link Headers in DSP0266.
+Location 7.2.3.10.
+6 Response Indicates a URI that can be used to request a representation of the resource.
 Shall be returned if a new resource was created.
-Cache-Control 7.2.4.2.7 Response This header shall be supported and is meant to indicate whether a response can be cached or not Response Headers (continued) Allow 7.2.4.2.8 Response Shall be returned with a 405 (Method Not Allowed) response to indicate the valid methods for the specified Request URI.
+Cache-Control 7.2.3.10.
+7 Response This header shall be supported and is meant to indicate whether a response can be cached or not Allow 7.2.3.10.
+8 Response Shall be returned with a 405 (Method Not Allowed) response to indicate the valid methods for the specified Request URI.
 Should be returned with any GET or HEAD operation to indicate the other allowable operations for this resource.
-Retry-After 7.2.4.2.9 Response Used to inform a client how long to wait before requesting the Task information again.
+Retry-After 7.2.3.10.
+9 Response Used to inform a client how long to wait before requesting the Task information again.

-1197 7.2.4.2.1 If-Match request header
+1252 7.2.3.10.1 If-Match request header

-1198 The MC shall support the If-Match header when applied to Redfish HTTP/HTTPS PUT and PATCH 1199 operations; support for other Redfish operations is optional.
+1253 The MC shall support the If-Match header when applied to Redfish HTTP/HTTPS PUT and PATCH 1254 operations; support for other Redfish operations is optional.

-1200 The parameter for this header is an ETag.
+1255 The parameter for this header is an ETag.

-- 1201 In order to support this header, the MC shall convey the supplied ETag to the RDE Device via the - 1202 ETag[0] field of the PLDM SupplyCustomRequestParameters command (clause 12.2) request message - and supply the value ETAG_IF_MATCH for the ETagOperation field of the same message.
-For this - header, the MC shall supply the value 1 for the ETagCount field of the request message. - 1205 When the RDE Device receives an ETAG_IF_MATCH within the ETagOperation field in the - 1206 SupplyCustomRequestParameters command, it shall verify that the ETag matches the current state of the 1207 targeted schema data instance before proceeding with the RDE Operation.
-In the event of a mismatch, it - shall respond to the SupplyCustomRequestParameters command with completion codeERROR ETAG MATCH. - 1210 In the event that both an If-Match and If-None-Match request header are supplied by the client, the MC - 1210 shall respond with HTTP status code 400 Bad Request to the client and stop processing the request. - 1212 The MC shall not send such a malformed request to the RDE Device.
+In order to support this header, the MC shall convey the supplied ETag to the RDE Device via the ETag[0] field of the PLDM SupplyCustomRequestParameters command (clause 12.2) request message and supply the value ETAG_IF_MATCH for the ETagOperation field of the same message.
+For this header, the MC shall supply the value 1 for the ETagCount field of the request message.

+1260 When the RDE Device receives an ETAG_IF_MATCH within the ETagOperation field in the targeted schema data instance before proceeding with the RDE Operation.
+In the event of a mismatch, it shall respond to the SupplyCustomRequestParameters command with completion code